weixi-feng/Structured-Diffusion-Guidance/README.md

 Please feel free to reach out for a discussion.

 ## Comments
 Our codebase builds heavily on [Stable Diffusion](https://github.com/CompVis/stable-diffusion).
+Thanks for open-sourcing!

 ## Citing our Paper

-If you find our code or paper useful for your research, please consider citing
+If you find our code or paper useful for your research, please consider citing (Coming soon)
 ```
 ```